Education Security Market Size and Share

 Education Security Market Analysis by Mordor Intelligence

-The education security market size is valued at USD 0.98 billion in 2025 and is projected to reach USD 1.73 billion by 2030, registering a 12.02% CAGR.
+The education security market is expected to grow from USD 0.98 billion in 2025 to USD 1.1 billion in 2026 and is forecast to reach USD 1.91 billion by 2031 at 11.78% CAGR over 2026-2031.
 Rising federal allocations, such as the USD 200 million K-12 Education Cybersecurity Act grant, have positioned schools as critical-infrastructure sites.[1]U.S. Department of Education, “Biden-Harris Administration Announces $200 Million Investment in K-12 Cybersecurity,” ED.gov Converging physical and digital threats, underscored by a 156% jump in campus cyberattacks between 2022 and 2024, sharpen demand for integrated protection.
 Artificial-intelligence video analytics now detect suspicious behavior within 3–5 seconds, shortening incident response times and bolstering adoption momentum across districts.
 North America leads the education security market with a 37.31% revenue share, while the Asia-Pacific region records the fastest growth at a 13.8% CAGR, driven by multi-billion-dollar smart campus programs.
 Competitive intensity remains moderate as global conglomerates and cloud-native specialists vie to align security offerings with strict student-data regulations.

 Key Report Takeaways